songjiayang/songjiayang.github.io/_posts/2016-11-08-use-textfile-collector-to-make-your-node-exporter-more-powerful.md

 ---
 layout: post
-title: "use Textfile Collector to make your node exporter more Powerful"
+title: "Use Textfile Collector to make your node exporter more Powerful"
 category: technical
 comments: true
 share: true